How Does It Work?

 At this stage, you’ll sign the contract, and pay the 30% deposit to book your place in my work schedule.

-Choosing a size and a pose
+Choosing a size and a pose for portraits

 You’ll find a list of typical sizes on the prices page to give you a guide.
 If you have a particular size in mind or want to fill an existing frame, please get in touch for a quote.

 Unless you want a big statement piece, then a general rule of thumb is that a portrait head should be no bigger than the subject’s head in reality.